 Day 3 – Raiatea

-Note: Raiatea was the only island in our trip where the ship docks.
+Note: Raiatea was the only island on our trip where the ship docks.
 So, unlike a 10-15 min tender, one can go in and out of the ship.

 Day 4 – Motu Mahaea (Tahaa)

 We spend the day at Motu Mahaea, a private island experience with tons of coral gardens nearby for snorkeling.
-This was the first of the Windstar’s two private motu experiences which included beach chairs, beverages, lunch, and water activities (kayaking and paddle boating) on the motu.
+This experience was the first of the Windstar’s two private motu experiences, which included beach chairs, beverages, lunch, and water activities (kayaking and paddle boating) on the motu.

 Day 5 – Bora Bora

-We rented a motorboat from La Plage and steered it around the island doing snorkeling and watching stingrays.
-Boating gives you a good view of the island and you get to learn to boat as well.
-I would recommend getting a boat license online beforehand, so that, you can rent a more powerful boat and go faster.
+We rented a motorboat from La Plage and steered it around the island, doing snorkeling and watching stingrays.
+Sailing gives you a good view of the island, and you get to learn to boat as well.
+I would recommend getting a boat license online beforehand so that you can rent a more powerful boat and go faster.